nathanbraun/ltcwbb-files/README.md

 Aaron!)

 ### v0.7.1 (2022-02-28)
-Added a note explaning *granularity* in the main text, before asking any end of chapter exercises on it (see issue [#2][i2])
+Added a note explaining *granularity* in the main text, before asking any end of chapter exercises on it (see issue [#2][i2])

 ### v0.7.0 (2022-02-28)